 filled out all of the rest of the times tables.
 This is how I figure out the solution to mystery matix.

 Thanks for reading!

-Year 3 pupils from Sefton Park Junior School sent in the following:
+Pupils from Sefton Park Junior School in Bristol sent in the following:

 To solve this problem, we first looked at the example grid and noticed that the numbers in red were answers to times table questions.
 The questions were written in black.
 Once we understood how the times table grid worked, we started trying to find the missing numbers.